MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/system-theme-changes.md

 The system theme may change for a variety of reasons, depending on the device configuration.
 This includes the system theme being explicitly changed by the user, it changing due to the time of day, and it changing due to environmental factors such as low light.

-Xamarin.Forms applications can respond to system theme changes by defining resources with the `AppThemeColor` class, the `OnAppTheme<T>` class, and the `OnAppTheme` markup extension.
-These resources should then be consumed with the `DynamicResource` markup extension.
+Xamarin.Forms applications can respond to system theme changes by consuming resources with the `AppThemeBinding` markup extension, and the `SetAppThemeColor` and `SetOnAppTheme<T>`  extension methods.

 > [!IMPORTANT]
 > Responding to a system theme change is currently experimental, and can only be used by setting the `AppTheme_Experimental` flag.
 For more information, see [Experimental Flags](~/xamarin-forms/internals/experimental-flags.md).

 The following requirements must be met for Xamarin.Forms to respond to a system theme change:

-- Xamarin.Forms 4.6 or greater.
+- Xamarin.Forms 4.6.0.967 or greater.
 - iOS 13 or greater.
 - Android 10 (API 29) or greater.
 - UWP build 14393 or greater.